 In my line of work, I get a lot of questions about how to lose weight and stay fit.
 I’m always amazed at how many myths there are about how food affects your health — and your waistline.

-With that in mind, we’ve been running through the top 6 diet myths of 2012.
+With that in mind, we’ve been running through the top 6 diet myths.
 This week, let’s look at whether it’s time to kick the soda can.